 We hit the highway and peddle a few kilometres to a Parks Canada campsite.
 Joe meets us there with pizza.
 We find a campsite: he heads off to a hotel.
 It’s a sad goodbye- we won’t see him again until the fall.

 I finally sleep overnight, but in the morning, my head is gummy and my sinuses ache.
 I haven’t been sick since covid started, but I’ve finally run out of luck.
 It’s only 60km to Hinton, entirely on easy highway.
 I tuck in behind Steve and do my best to keep up.
 It’s a shame to keep my head down so much when the view is so beautiful.
-We make it to a motel by two, where I immediately fall into bed for two days.
+We make it to a motel by two in the afternoon, where I immediately fall into bed for two days.

 I feel well enough in the morning of the second day, though not my normal perky self.
 We don’t leave until ten, abnormally late even when I’m not feeling well.
 We follow dirt roads out of Hinton, where cars kick up dust.
 We eat lunch by a river, watching a grizzly cub on the other bank dig for insects.
 I feel pretty terrible in the afternoon, but we still manage 75km, with over a kilometer worth of elevation gain.
 I’m happy to stop at a little campground, hopefully far enough away from the stomping grounds of grizzlies.

 Something chews on the tree during the night.
 We never see it, but I suspect a porcupine.
 We get a late start again- I feel a little better, but still so groggy.
 We follow a dirt forest road, where RVs buzz us, but logging trucks move over respectfully.
-It’s mostly flat in the morning, through thick pine stands: much nicer than clear cuts and mines from yesterday.
+It’s mostly flat in the morning through thick pine stands: much nicer than clear cuts and mines from yesterday.
 We climb up and up before lunch, which we eat on the side of the road.
 A mining truck stops and offers us Gatorade.
 Our first trail magic!

 We climb and climb all afternoon.
 I see Steve stopped on a rise.
 He motions to me: there must be a bear.
 I pedal up out of breath, ready to tell him off for not having his bear spray out.
 Instead, I see dark fur, and a long limbed, rangey canine.
 Wolf!
 He’s bigger than the coyotes we’ve seen, and proportioned differently, with everything stretched out.
 He turns and disappears into the brush, just a split second after I spot him.
 We finish our climb and eat dinner at the top, before dropping down another ten km to camp in the bushes off of an old ATV track.